 IFAC refers to the International Federation of Accountants, the global organization for the accountancy profession dedicated to serving the public interest by strengthening the profession and contributing to the development of strong international economies.

-IFAC’s vision is that the global accountancy profession be recognized as a valued leader in the development of strong and sustainable organizations, financial markets and economies.
+IFAC’s vision is that the global accountancy profession be recognized as essential to strong and sustainable organizations, financial markets, and economies.

 IFAC's view is that a fundamental way to protect and serve the public interest is to develop, promote, and enforce high-quality, internationally recognized standards for auditing and assurance, education, ethics, and public sector accounting.
 These standards and related regulation are essential to ensuring the credibility of information upon which investors and other stakeholders depends and to achieving sustainable global economic development.

 As a result, IFAC supports the following independent standard-setting boards: